TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 - Playfield/Notefield/Receptors/PlayerBoards: The targets that notes are going to reach.
 In dance, the 4 notes that are always at the top.
 In pump, the 5 notes that are always at the top.
 - Lifts: Note that you have to stop holding the moment they reach the play field.

-## Q: Will Project OutFox go open source?
+## Will Project OutFox go open source?

 _Yes, in the future_.